17 April 2025

 - Ip Man spent years alone, training on a wooden dummy, defeat many tough challengers and became one of the best known Wing Chun Kuntao Grand Masters in history.

-- Zhang Sanfeng lived in the mountains for years, and created his own martial art styles like Tai Chi, Tui Shou and Wudang Kungfu.
-Now millions people on the world practice his art.
+- Zhang Sanfeng lived in the mountains for years to created 2 new martial arts, Tai Chi Taolu and Tui Shou.
+Now millions people on the world practice his arts.

 History is full of people who disappeared for long periods of time.
 They lived in seclusion to improve theirselves.
 After that, they became great figures we knew today!!